LongxingTan/Text-classification/README.md

 The classification is used to clarify the damaged part and damage type from vehicles comments

 ## Evaluation
-Due to we have too many categories of labels (512 class for 100,000 examples), and not all of them are equally important, so we don’t use Macro- style evaluation.
-And the micro precision/recall/F1 is the same for multi-label classification.
-So we only check the accuracy and weighted F1 as reference
+Due to we have too many categories of labels (ca. 500 class for 100,000 examples), and they are not equally important, so we don’t use Macro- evaluation.
+And the Micro- precision/recall/F1 is the same for multi-label classification.
+So we check the accuracy and weighted F1

 ## Ignored issue
 - Sometimes in one sample, more than one label are valid